Eliastik/page-shadow/README.md

 Then launch the installation with the .xpi file.

 For Chrome, slide the .crx file in the extension window (chrome://extensions).

+Then if you want to clean the build directory, run the command `gulp clean-build`

 ### Licence :